 I’m generally tire of old guys clutching their pearls over young guys who are different than them.
 Just let them play the game their way.
 It’s more fun that way.

-Live look at the UK offense
+Live look at the UK football team

 Live look at the UK coaching staff

 It’s gonna be a long year

 I was watching the Braves play the Cardinals yesterday and one of the Cardinals announcers said that he had always followed winning teams, so his fandom changed based on who was good.
 When Lebron signed with the Lakers yesterday I’m sure they picked up new fans who just follow wherever Lebron goes.
 I think the idea of changing favorite teams is weird.
 I can see having new interest in a team based on a new player, but not changing teams.
 Same with a personal move to a new city.
 I do have an odd collection of favorite teams.
 Here they are and why I’m a fan:

 College Football and Basketball – University of Kentucky Wildcats – I grew up in Kentucky and attended UK for both undergrad and grad school.
 I watched the basketball games when I was a kid.
 I attended football and basketball games as a student.
 As a student.
 I had multiple classes with players from both teams.
 They will always be my team no matter where I live.